Starfire (Star Hunters): Development

-Co-creator, David Michelinie discuessed the character's creation: "As I recall, I was asked by [editor] Joe Orlando to come up with a female sword-and-sorcery character to be DCs answer to Red Sonja.
-It’s always fun and challenging to create new characters, especially when you get to create a new world to put them in.
+Co-creator, David Michelinie discussed the character's creation: "As I recall, I was asked by [editor] Joe Orlando to come up with a female sword-and-sorcery character to be DCs answer to Red Sonja.
+It's always fun and challenging to create new characters, especially when you get to create a new world to put them in.
 But I was already writing a fairly traditional sword-and-sorcery book at the time in Claw the Unconquered, and I also had no desire to [copy] Red Sonja and simply put new names on the characters.
 So I came up with the sword-and-science angle, putting the series more in the realm of fantasy than barbarian action.
-I wanted a tone that was more in line with Edgar Rice Burroughs’ Mars and Venus books, than with Robert E. Howard’s muscle and magic epics".
+I wanted a tone that was more in line with Edgar Rice Burroughs' Mars and Venus books, than with Robert E. Howard's muscle and magic epics".

-Co-creator Mike Vosburg, discussed designing the character: "One of my big influences was Guido Crepax and his character Valentina. one of the costumes he dressed Valentina in was the inspiration for Starfire’s costume".
+Co-creator Mike Vosburg, discussed designing the character: "One of my big influences was Guido Crepax and his character Valentina. one of the costumes he dressed Valentina in was the inspiration for Starfire's costume".